Welcome to Southbank Centre! We’re so happy you’re coming to see us.

 Enjoy British and international cuisine at our eateries including wahaca, Giraffe, Strada, Skylon and our Riverside Terrace Cafe.
 Or check out the Southbank Centre Food Market for tasty treats and desserts from Fridays to Sundays, and often throughout the week during our festivals.

 You are also welcome to bring your own food and soft drinks to the Royal Festival Hall foyers, where there is plenty of seating.
-Only alcoholic drinks purchased at Southbank Centre can be consumed here.
+Just note that only alcoholic drinks purchased at Southbank Centre can be consumed here.

 Don’t panic – there is plenty of signage to help you find your way around.
 Also have a look at our maps online or pick one up on site.
 And you can always ask one of our friendly Visitor Experience Hosts for directions – they’re always on site and can be identified by their T-shirts and Southbank Centre staff passes.

 If you’re one of those people who takes in information better visually, have a look at our photos and video tours of the site.
 This is also a good way to plan out step-free routes.

 Most people enter Royal Festival Hall on Level 2, which is where you’ll find Central Bar, The Clore Ballroom and Riverside Terrace.
 Royal Festival Hall is divided into two halves: Green Side, which is the side nearer the London Eye and the Houses of Parliament; and Blue Side, which is nearer to Queen Elizabeth Hall and St Paul’s Cathedral.
 So if your ticket is telling you to go to Level 4 Green Side, Royal Festival Hall, that’s what that is all about.
-The main entrance into Queen Elizabeth Hall can be accessed from Riverside Terrace and the main entrance into Hayward Gallery can be accessed from Riverside Terrace.
+The main entrances into Queen Elizabeth Hall and Hayward Gallery can both be accessed from Riverside Terrace.